hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-embed-observable-notebook-stand-alone.md

 ---
-title: "How to Embed An Observable Notebook in A Stand-alone Webpage"
+title: "How to Embed An Observable Notebook in A Stand-alone Web Page"
 date: 2020-11-02T09:03:10-05:00
 author: Hongtao Hao
 slug: exporting-observable-notebook